d-michail/python-jgrapht/docs/api/graph.rst

  *  **weighted** graphs: graphs where each edge is associated with a double value called its weight,
  *  **unweighted** graphs: graphs where the weight of each edge is 1.0

-All the above can be represented by the following class using the appropriate constructor arguments.
+Creating graphs can be accomplished using the following factory method.

+.. autofunction:: jgrapht.create_graph

 AbstractGraph
 =============